ICARS at the UNGA 2024: Driving sustainable change through country-owned and context-specific solutions

-ICARS will participate in the UN General Assembly’s High-Level Meeting on Antimicrobial Resistance (AMR) in New York in September 2024, a crucial event where global leaders will address the cross-border threat of AMR to global health, food security, economic development, and the 2030 Sustainable Development Goals.
-As an organisation working with Low- and Middle-Income Countries (LMICs) to create context-specific and country-owned solutions, ICARS is eager to share our insights and support global efforts against AMR.
-We remain committed to advancing the One Health approach and fostering partnerships for sustainable change.
+ICARS participated in the UN General Assembly’s High-Level Meeting on Antimicrobial Resistance (AMR) week in New York in September 2024, a crucial event where global leaders addressed the cross-border threat of AMR to global health, food security, economic development, and the 2030 Sustainable Development Goals.
+As an organisation working with Low- and Middle-Income Countries (LMICs) to create context-specific and country-owned solutions, we remain committed to advancing the One Health approach and fostering partnerships for sustainable change.

-This webpage is designed to provide updates on the UN General Assembly, including ICARS’ events, participation, and related developments.
+This webpage is designed to give updates on the UN General Assembly, including ICARS’ events, participation, and reccomendations.

 Our Vision